BrieflyClear/book-library-application/README.md

   - **Static factory method** - for the `DataProvider` singleton class

 ## Instructions
+You can find separate instructions file under "/instructions" directory.
 ### Building
  To build the project use following command: `mvn clean package`
 ### Running